Beatrice Worsley: Early life

 Beatrice was born on 18 October 1921 to Joel and Beatrice Marie (nee Trinker).
 Joel was born in 1887 to a working-class family in Ashton-Under-Lyne, Manchester.
-Beatrice Marie's grandparents had started a textile mill in Xia, Mexico, in the 1850s, and in 1908 Joel and Beatrice Marie moved to work at the plant.
-The plant was destroyed by rebels around 1917 and Joel took a job in El Salto with Rio Grande group's CIMSA mills, rising to become the general manager.
+Beatrice Marie's grandparents had started a textile mill in Xia, Mexico, in the 1850s, and in 1908, Joel and Beatrice Marie moved to work at the plant.
+The plant was destroyed by rebels around 1917, and Joel took a job in El Salto with the Rio Grande group's CIMSA mills, rising to become the general manager.

 Beatrice Marie gave birth to a son in 1920, Charles Robert, and then Beatrice Helen the next year.
 The two were homeschooled for security reasons, having little interaction with their neighbours.
 In 1929, Joel moved the family to Toronto to provide better schooling for his children.
 Charles entered Upper Canada College, while Beatrice started at Brown Public School, but moved to Bishop Strachan School in 1935.

 Bishop Strachan offered two tracks, and Beatrice enrolled in the more difficult university prep courses.
 She excelled to the point that the headmaster stated she was one of the best students to attend the school.
 She graduated in 1939 with awards in maths, science, and for having the highest overall grade, earned the Governor General's Award.

 Undergraduate studies

 Worsley won the Burnside Scholarship in Science from Trinity College, part of the University of Toronto, and began studies in September 1939.
 Her high marks won her the first Alexander T. Fulton Scholarship in Science.

-For her second year she transferred to the Mathematics and Physics division, an applied program rather than theoretical.
+For her second year, she transferred to the Mathematics and Physics division, an applied program rather than a theoretical one.
 In her third year, Worsley won the James Scott Scholarship in Mathematics and Physics.
 Graduating in 1944 in mathematics and physics with a Bachelor of Arts, she had the distinction of earning the highest mark in every class every year.

 Wartime service

 Immediately after graduation, Worsley enlisted in the Women's Royal Canadian Naval Service, better known as the "Wrens".
 After basic training at HMCS Conestoga in Galt (today known as Cambridge, Ontario), she was assigned to the Naval Research Establishment (NRE) in Halifax.
 She was first tasked with studying harbour defences, then degaussing, and torpedo guidance.

 When World War II ended, Worsley was the only Wren at the NRE to choose to remain in service.
-In September 1945 she was promoted to lieutenant and put on a new research project on hull corrosion.
-Over the next year she spent 150 days at sea, many of them on the NRE's Bangor-class minesweeper, HMCS Quinte, setting a record for Wrens that stands to this day.
+In September 1945, she was promoted to lieutenant and put on a new research project on hull corrosion.
+Over the next year, she spent 150 days at sea, many of them on the NRE's Bangor-class minesweeper, HMCS Quinte, setting a record for Wrens that stands to this day.
 Most of this took place during the terrible conditions of the Canadian Atlantic winter, earning her the respect of the crew doing what she herself referred to as a "man's job".
 She was officially demobilized in August 1946.